 In Season One, There were over 100 battle pass rewards to earn over 100 reward tiers, which included skins for Lifeline, Wraith, and Mirage alongside weapon skins, banner frames, and XP boosts.
 On top of that, there was also an evolving skin for the Havoc, which gains glowing red eyes and smoking nostrils the more kills you get.
 If you want to get this, however, you’ll need to have ranked the battle pass all the way up to 100.
 We know that the Season Two Battle Pass will have more of this, but, as we say, specifics are yet to come.

-The free rewards include one Wild Frontier Legend skin and 18 Wild Frontier stat trackers.
+The free rewards for Season One include one Wild Frontier Legend skin and 18 Wild Frontier stat trackers.
 You can also grab five Apex Packs, which drop random cosmetics or craft materials.
-Whether or not you’ve bought the battle pass, anyone can earn these items for free by playing over the course of the season.
+Whether or not you’ve bought the Battle Pass, anyone can earn these items for free by playing over the course of the season.
 It’s highly likely we’ll see free rewards in Season Two, also.

 Apex Legends roadmap 2019

-There will be three more seasons throughout the year, and the next will be in June.
-Season One has given us our first taste of the Apex Legends battle pass and introduced more legends, weapons, and loot.
+There will be two more seasons throughout the year after the next one starts in July.
+Season One has given us our first taste of the Apex Legends Battle Pass and introduced more legends, weapons, and loot.
 As Respawn has confirmed, the other seasons will do so, too.

-Each season is three months in length and the second will kick-off in June, the third in September, and the fourth in December.
+Each season is three months in length and the third season will kick off in September, and the fourth in December.
 Each one of these will also bring in additional legends, weapons, and loot.
-A new battle pass will also be introduced at the start of each new season.
+A new Battle Pass will also be introduced at the start of each new season.

 The season-specific Battle Pass will appear most familiar to Fortnite players, and it looks likely that Apex Legends will follow an astonishingly similar rhythm.

 Related: Here are the best battle royale games